backspaces/agentscript/config/cleantheme/tutorials/7 - Server.md

 Generally a model is deployed via a web server.
-AgentScript is deployed via github pages (which turns a repo into a server) and by publishing to [NPM](https://docs.npmjs.com/).
-Recently Content Delivery Networks have picked up the NPM deployments.
+AgentScript is deployed via github pages (which turns a repo into a server) and by publishing to [NPM](https://docs.npmjs.com/) (Node Package Manager).
+Recently Content Delivery Networks (CDNs) have picked up the NPM deployments.
 AgentScript is available on [unpkg.com](https://unpkg.com/)

 We'll show how to use a special kind of web server, a [playground](https://www.geeksforgeeks.org/top-javascript-playgrounds-every-developer-should-try/) which requires no installation on your desktop and instead runs completely in the browser.
 We'll use [CodePen](https://codepen.io/), one of the most popular playgrounds.